ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

     -
     -

+## Using Data
+Live in the moment data vs. static data....they are different

+Good data

+Bad data

 Do not build until you validate.
 You will save money and time doing things that aren't worth it.